braver/FileIcons/README.md

 # FileIcons Mono
 Monochrome file icons for Sublime Text.
+[Also available in color](https://packagecontrol.io/packages/FileIcons).

-Adds specific, colored icons for most file types for the sidebar in Sublime Text.
+Adds specific icons for most file types for the sidebar in Sublime Text 3.
 Supports both the Default and Adaptive themes.

 <img width="432" src="https://raw.githubusercontent.com/braver/FileIcons/mono/icons.png">

 Inspired by [A File Icon](https://packagecontrol.io/packages/A%20File%20Icon), but simpler:

 - Doesn't introduce "alias" languages like "Javascript (Gulpfile)"
-- No runtime code, no restarting required
+- No runtime code: no manipulation of settings or themes, no restarting
-- Zero configuration
+- No configuration: just uses existing theme override behavior

 ## Customize